usf-cs272-fall2022/usf-cs272-fall2022.github.io/_eclipse/_drafts/importing-eclipse-projects-from-github.md

 ## Import Project into Eclipse (New Repository)
 {: .page-header}

-Follow these steps if you do not yet have the Github repository on your system locally.
+Follow these steps if you do not yet have the GitHub repository on your system locally.
 This includes the *first* time you import the lecture code, homework assignments, and *first* time you import the project.

-Log into Github, open Eclipse, and follow these steps:
+Log into GitHub, open Eclipse, and follow these steps:

-  1. Copy the HTTPS or SSH link to clone your repository in Github (based on what you configured earlier):
+  1. Copy the HTTPS or SSH link to clone your repository in GitHub (based on what you configured earlier):

       ![Screenshot]({{ "/images/github-clone-or-download.png" | relative_url }}){: .is-400 }